francescovisconti/francescovisconti.github.io/_posts/2026-09-22-emigration-electoral-issue.md

 vote choice, welfare preferences and Euroscepticism, and that radical-right parties have built much of their success on the issue.

-We know almost nothing about the other direction.
-Yet for roughly half the European Union — the eastern and southern periphery — the politically salient migration story is not who is arriving.
+We know much less about the other direction.
+Yet for roughly half the European Union — the eastern and southern periphery — the politically salient migration story is not (only) who is arriving.
 It is who is leaving, and not coming back.

-## A question nobody had the data for
+## The question

 Free movement is a founding promise of the EU and remains genuinely popular.
 But it has two faces, and they are politicised in different places.
 In receiving